Lena Hallin

-Major General Ann Lena Hallin née Larsson (born 26 March 1961) is a Swedish Air Force officer.
-She is currently serving as the Director of Military Intelligence and Security.
+Major General Ann Lena Hallin née Larsson (born 26 March 1961) is a retired Swedish Air Force officer.
+She served as the Director of Military Intelligence and Security from 2019 until her retirement in 2023.
+Before that, Hallin served as Deputy Director of Military Intelligence and Security, and as commander of the Jämtland Wing and the Command and Control Regiment.

 Early life

 Hallin was born on 26 March 1961 in Johanneberg Parish in Gothenburg and Bohus County.
 She passed studentexamen after attending the humanistic program in Kungsbacka.
 In 1980, she belonged to the very first batch of female conscripts in Sweden.
 She was one of 80 girls who mustered in, one of the 30 who were drafted and of the 25 who completed the year as conscripts in the Swedish Air Force.
 Hallin did her military service at the Uppland Wing (F 16) and the Scania Wing (F 10) in 1980 focusing on combat control and air surveillance.

 Career

 She attended the Swedish Air Force Officers’ College (Flygvapnets officershögskola) from 1981 to 1983 when she was commissioned as an officer in the Swedish Air Force as a second lieutenant.
 Hallin then served with combat control and air surveillance for 10 years.
 In 1985, she passed the General Course of the Royal Swedish Air Force Staff College (Flygvapnets krigshögskola) and in 1988 the Advanced Course at the same staff college.
 In 1992, Hallin attended the Staff Officer Course of the Swedish National Defence College and she served as head of HR Unit at Jämtland Wing (F 4).
 There she served as administrator for all military personnel within the wing, responsible for recruitment, supervision and employment during peacetime.
 The war placement was as before in the combat control and air surveillance.
 From 1997 to 1999, she underwent the Senior Staff Course, Operation, at the Swedish National Defence College.
 She has also had civilian employment as head of Human Resources in Östersund Municipality from 1999 to 2000.
 From August 2000 to July 2001, she served as head of department at the Swedish Armed Forces Staff College and from January 2001 to January 2002, Hallin was head of education in Östersund Municipality.
 She was then Head Teacher at the Swedish National Defence College from August 2001 to January 2002 and Head of the Education and Training Unit (Grundorganisationsavdelningen, Utbildning, GRO UTB) at the Swedish Armed Forces Headquarters from February 2002 to May 2003.